syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:width}

-Specifies the width of the MediaPlayer.
+Specifies the width of the media player.